drbfraser/CRADLE-Android/ONBOARDING.md

 - **Syncs all data to the Cradle Platform backend** via HTTP when internet is available, or falls back to **encrypted SMS** when it is not
 - Works fully **offline-first** i.e., health workers can keep taking readings even without connectivity

-# TODO: ADD MORE DETAIL AFTER CONSULTING Dr. Brian
+---------TODO: ADD MORE DETAIL AFTER CONSULTING Dr. Brian

 ### Who uses it?